TravelMapping/DataProcessing/RUNNING.md

 git clone https://github.com/TravelMapping/DataProcessing.git
 ```

+Don't forget to replace "jcool" with your GitHub username into which you have forked the HighwayData repository.

 If all were successful, you should now have copies of each of the repositories in your account on the server.

 ### Running the site update code